matteomattei/AspectCsAdjust/README.md

 ## Installation ##

-On windows double click on make.bat
+For windows copy MSVCP90.DLL in the root directory and then double click on make.bat

 ## Development note ##